slushiegoose/Town-Of-Us/README.md

 -----------------------
 # Extras
 ## New Colors!
-New colors are added for crewmates to pick from: watermelon, chocolate, sky blue, beige, hot pink, turquoise and lilac.
+New colors are added for crewmates to pick from: watermelon, chocolate, sky blue, beige, hot pink, turquoise, lilac and azure.
 ## Rainbow Color!
 A rainbow color has also been added.
 Anyone who equips this color will constantly switch between the colors of the rainbow.
 ## Custom Hats!